kkrull/bambam/README.md

 Prefer over-simplification over using terminology from the solution domain.

+## Future work

+- Include Marker events?
+  - It doesn't define timing or notes, but it does describe structure and form.
+  - That might be useful when transferring a MIDI percussion track, to a MuseScore file, for the first time.
+  - Updates to a MuseScore file that already have a percussion track won't benefit from that information.
+- Include Key Signature?
+  - It may not be very relevant on a percussion track.

 ## Tools

 There are a lot of tools that are used for development.
 Here are the packages